U.S.-Japan Council

-The U.S.-Japan Council (米日カウンシル, Beinichi Kaunshiru, USJC) is a 501(c) 3 non-profit educational organization that contributes to strengthening U.S.-Japan relations by bringing together diverse leadership, engaging stakeholders and exploring issues that benefit communities, businesses and government entities on both sides of the Pacific Ocean.
-It is a Japanese American-led organization, fully dedicated to strengthening ties between the United States and Japan in a global context.
+The U.S.-Japan Council (米日カウンシル, Beinichi Kaunshiru, USJC) is a 501(c) 3 non-profit organization that contributes to strengthening U.S.-Japan relations by bringing together leaders and exploring issues that affect communities, businesses and government entities in both countries.
+It is a Japanese American-led organization.

 History

 USJC was founded in 2009 by Japanese Americans who "saw a need for a conscious effort to ensure a strong relationship with Japan."
 Central to such an effort was Irene Hirano Inouye, then president and CEO of the Japanese American National Museum, who had been working with the Ministry of Foreign Affairs to introduce Japanese American leaders to Japan through the Japanese American Leadership Delegation.

 In 2012, the U.S.-Japan Council (Japan) was created to support the administration of the TOMODACHI Initiative.
 In 2013, U.S.-Japan Council (Japan) became a Public Interest Corporation (Koeki Zaidan Hojin).

 President Barack Obama and Prime Minister Shinzō Abe praised the work of the U.S.-Japan Council in supporting the U.S.-Japan relationship in a Joint Statement issued during their April 2014 Summit.
 The Joint Statement particularly highlighted the importance of the Japan American Leadership Delegation and the TOMODACHI Initiative, two of the U.S.-Japan Council's signature programs.

 In May 2020, Suzanne Basalla succeeded the late Hirano Inouye as President and CEO of the Council.